Classes & Tours

 This class prepares grandparents-to-be for the arrival of their grandchild by focusing on what’s changed since they were new parents, and how to transition from the role of parent to grandparent.

-This innovative learning program is designed to teach core skills of infant CPR.
-You will practice infant CPR with an experienced educator who will guide you during class.
+In this class, you’ll learn CPR for infants up to one year of age, and safety strategies for infants, toddlers, and children.
 You’ll take home the American Heart Association’s Infant CPR Anytime® kit so that you can continue to practice and teach others what to do in an emergency.

 New mother - New baby